Philadelphia Birth Injury Attorney

 Trained staff must be available to activate the fetal heart monitor, inspect and analyze the strip continuously and intervene where fetal distress is observed.
 Cardiac arrhythmia (irregular heartbeat), bradycardia (slow heartbeat), and tachycardia (rapid heartbeat) are all signs of fetal distress.

 Meconium, or the fetal feces, can also cause fetal distress.
 A Philadelphia birth injury attorney must determine if there is resulting fetal hypoxia which is insufficient oxygen to the tissues.
 A doctor must always determine if there is an abnormal blood pH.
 There is a decrease in the blood pH, or acidosis when there is a buildup of acid level in the blood due to the fetus not receiving enough oxygen.
 There is a long history of linking oxygen deprivation and the pH reading to babies born with brain damage.
 Too low a pH level will establish fetal distress and in many cases, an immediate C-section should follow.

-By carefully evaluating and studying all medical records, an injury lawyer can determine if there was a deviation from the standard of care by the doctors or medical staff resulting in unnecessary injury and brain damage to a child.
+By carefully evaluating and studying all medical records, a birth injury attorney can determine if there was a deviation from the standard of care by the doctors or medical staff resulting in unnecessary injury and brain damage to a child.
 Our Philadelphia birth injury lawyers are dedicated to helping injury victims make a full monetary recovery to ease the financial stress that is often associated with significant personal injury.
 For questions regarding your legal injury case or for a free case evaluation please call our office at 1-800-7-LEGAL-7 or contact us online.